PRIZM-Experiment/prizm-data-wrangling/README.md

     'antenna.scio.bz2': ('float',['Switch'],'antenna'),
 }
 ```
-While the `classification_catalogue` connects parent directory names to the primary data container keys, the `file_catalogue` lists every file of interest along with its respective data type, container hierarchy keys, and container entry name.
+While the `classification_catalogue` connects parent directory names to their respective primary container keys, the `file_catalogue` lists every file of interest along with its respective data type, secondary container keys, and container data entry.
 Notice, however, that the above examples are neither definitive nor exhaustive, and would need to be manually edited to accommodate additional data, different file names, and/or different parent directory names.

-In addition to the above catalogues, the `from_directories` constructor also receives a list of directory addresses as an argument.
+In addition to user-defined catalogues, the `from_directories` constructor also receives a list of directory addresses as an argument.
 The resulting data container holds the data matching all cataloged files found within every subdirectory of the input directory addresses.
 This is illustrated below, where some of the data collected by the 100MHz instrument around October 21–22, 2021 is loaded.
 ```python
 data = Data.from_directories(directory_addresses=['/project/s/sievers/prizm/marion2022/prizm-100/data_100MHz/16348',
                                                   '/project/s/sievers/prizm/marion2022/prizm-100/data_100MHz/switch/16348'],